Frontier AI Lab for Fraud Prevention

 Device Signal Model

-Machine learning models that evaluate the integrity and risk profile of the device and network used in a session.
-Inputs include hardware and OS characteristics, browser and app attributes, IP and network indicators, emulator or automation flags, and sensor data.
-These models identify signs of compromised, emulated, or suspicious devices to prevent unauthorized access and fraud.
+Evaluates the integrity of the device and capture environment.
+Inputs include hardware and OS traits, browser and app attributes, IP and network indicators, emulator and virtual camera flags, and other sensor‑level signals.
+Detects compromised, emulated, or suspicious environments to prevent unauthorized access and fraud.

 Governance